matthewjumpsoffbuildings/oplgen/README.md

 #### Some Examples

-Generate SMILES for 100,000 cyclic oligopeptides of length 5 (default):
+Generate SMILES for 100,000 cyclic oligopeptides of length 5 if in a fresh directory, or generate more oligopeptides using previous settings in a directory that has had `opl-generate` run in it before:

 ```
 opl-generate